 Registered Dietitians are health professionals recognized as experts on food and nutrition.
 They work in clinical or administrative positions in health care facilities, schools, business food service operations, athletic organizations, private consulting businesses, and many other places.
 Career opportunities for dietitians and nutritionists are also available through federal, state, county agencies, product development, sales, marketing, pharmaceutical companies and other food and nutrition related businesses.
 Dietitians plan food and nutrition programs, and supervise the preparation and serving of meals.
 They help prevent and treat illnesses by promoting healthy eating habits through education and research.

-The purpose of the Didactic Program in Health Sciences is to prepare students to meet the foundation knowledge and skills for dietetics as defined by the ACEND through the following goals:
+The purpose of the Didactic Program in Health Science is to prepare students to meet the foundation knowledge and skills for dietetics as defined by the ACEND through the following goals:

-To receive a Verification Statement for completion of requirements through the Didactic Program in Dietetics, a student must take a minimum of 16 credits at the 300 level or above to include:
+To receive a Verification Statement for completion of requirements through the DPD, a student must take a minimum of 25 credits at the 3000 level or above to include:

-All courses must be taken through the Department of Health Sciences at University of Colorado Colorado Springs and the student must have earned academic credit for the remaining coursework listed on the Verification of Completion Checklist.
+All courses must be taken through the Department of Health Sciences at University of Colorado Colorado Springs and the student must have earned academic credit for the remaining coursework listed on the Verification of Completion Checklist including the prerequisite courses for the above listed courses.

-If courses are not taken at the University of Colorado Colorado Springs, the equivalent course to HSCI 3920 Nutrition and Comunity must have been completed through an approved/accredited U.S. or Canadian academic program.
+If courses are not taken at the University of Colorado Colorado Springs, the equivalent course to HSCI 3920 Community Nutrition must have been completed through an approved/accredited U.S. or Canadian academic program.
+The student must have earned academic credit for the remaining coursework listed on the Verification of Completion Checklist including the prerequisite courses for the above listed courses.

 Individuals with foreign degrees are encouraged to view the Academy of Nutrition and Dietetics's Fact Sheet for additional information about becoming a Registered Dietitian credentialed by the Commission on Dietetic Registration (CDR).

 The Nutrition Option is an accredited Didactic Program in Dietetics (DPD) by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-ACEND is the accrediting agency for the Academy of Nutrition and Dietetics (formally the Academy of Nutrition and Dietetics).
+ACEND is the accrediting agency for the Academy of Nutrition and Dietetics.

 In order to become fully qualified as a Nutrition Practitioner, status as a Registered Dietitian (R.D.) is highly desirable.
 Becoming an RD involves three steps:

-Step 1 Didactic Program in Dietetics -DPD are bachelor’s degree with specific courses that meet the didactic guidelines set by ADA.
+Step 1 ACEND-Accredited Didactic Program in Dietetics -DPD are bachelor's degree with specific courses that meet the didactic guidelines set by ADA.
 Upon completion, students receive a verification statement signed by the DPD Director.
-The DPD Director is Kim Schenck, MS, RD, email@example.com or 719.
+The DPD Director is Kim Schenck, MS, RD, firstname.lastname@example.org or 719.
 255.4478.
-Academic Advisor is Linda Goodwin, firstname.lastname@example.org or 719.255.3867.
-All classes must be completed with a “C” or above in order to meet the DPD standards.
-Students from other programs complete a minimum of 30 hours of upper division nutrition courses at UCCS including twelve credits from the following;
+All classes must be completed with a "C" or above in order to meet the DPD standards.
+Students from other programs must take a minimum of 25 credits at the 3000 level or above to include:

-Step 2 Internship/Accredited Supervised Work Experience: Is the completion of a professional internship program.
-This is independent of the undergraduate degree program.
+Step 2 ACEND-Accredited Dietetic Internship: The completion of the accredited dietetic internship is independent of the undergraduate degree program.
 Students completing this step apply to internships during their last semester of DPD coursework.
 More information is available from the DPD Director.
-Check the ADA web page to see the list of all available internship programs.
+Check the Academy of Nutrition and Dietetics web page for the list of all accredited dietetic internship programs.

-Step 3 National Registration Exam: The final step is passing a National Registration Exam.
+Step 3 National Registration Exam for Dietitians: The final step is passing the National Registration Exam for Dietitians.
 Students are not eligible to sit for the exam until steps 1 & 2 are completed.

 (Completion of accredited academic program plus completion of an ACEND-accredited Dietetic Internship Program (DI) plus passage of National Registered Dietitian Exam required to list credentials as a Registered Dietitian)